Help Women Scientists Reach Their Full Potential

-- Career Advancement — We offer scholarships and grants, networking opportunities, trainings and other events, and a career center featuring thousands of job opportunities.
+- Career Advancement — We offer scholarships and grants, annual member awards, networking opportunities, trainings and other events, and a career center featuring thousands of job opportunities.
 AWIS also helps women develop leadership skills by inviting members to join planning committees, become mentors, and serve on their local chapter’s board.

 - Organizational Partnerships — We partner directly with organizations to help promote and accelerate equity, inclusion, and advancement of women in science.
 Our leaders help organizations that hire women scientists implement evidence-based best practices in talent acquisition, retention, and leadership development.

-In 2021, we are celebrating our 50th anniversary of supporting women in science.
-Learn more about some of the biggest milestones we’ve accomplished over the past fifty years.
+In 2021, we celebrated our 50th anniversary of supporting women in science.
+Read more about our latest accomplishments in the 2022 Annual Report.